 My comedy and conversation podcast, Who•Ray, is available through iTunes and my website.

-Ray’s illustrations are whimsical, character-based, pop art portrayals of cultural personalities.
-His work has appeared on billboards, posters, postcards, print ads, clothing, and the web for clients such as The National Organization for Women, Cuyahoga Community College, Playbill, the independent comic book So Super Duper, various theatrical productions in Cleveland and Los Angeles, Theater Ninjas, and Ninjas’ collaboration with the Cleveland Museum of Art.
+My illustrations are whimsical, character-based, pop art portrayals of cultural personalities.
+My work has appeared on billboards, posters, postcards, print ads, clothing, and the web for clients such as The National Organization for Women, Cuyahoga Community College, Playbill, the independent comic book So Super Duper, various theatrical productions in Cleveland and Los Angeles, Theater Ninjas, and Ninjas’ collaboration with the Cleveland Museum of Art.

-He received his illustration degree from Cuyahoga Community College, where his teachers included fine artist Shirley Aley Campbell, and he is influenced by the pop culture and style of the '60s and ‘70s.
-Growing up, television was his life and he became enamored with strong female characters, many of whom were funny, campy, and capable of superhuman feats; most of whom existed before he was born.
-Ray’s first solo illustration exhibition, Oh, My Stars!
-(2014, Maria Neil Art Project), featured his ongoing exploration of the personalities who have fascinated, shaped, and taught him since he first learned to twitch his nose in his grandma's front room while writing cursive L's on every page of his baby book.
+I am influenced by the pop culture and style of the '60s and ‘70s.
+Growing up, television was my life and I became enamored with strong female characters, many of whom were funny, campy, and capable of superhuman feats; most of whom existed before he was born.
+My first solo illustration exhibition, Oh, My Stars!
+(2014, Maria Neil Art Project), featured my ongoing exploration of the personalities who have fascinated, shaped, and taught me since I first learned to twitch my nose in my grandma's front room while writing cursive L's on every page of my baby book.